Place

 Overview

-The experimental post-and-beam Stoner Residence in Long Beach’s Naples Island, designed by visionary architect Ray Kappe, is under threat of demolition.
-Built in 1956, this home is one of Kappe’s earliest designs, showcasing his innovative use of light, open space, and connection to the environment—ideas that would shape his celebrated career and influence generations of architects through SCI-Arc.
+The experimental post-and-beam Stoner Residence, located in Long Beach’s Naples Island, is under imminent threat of demolition.
+Designed in 1956 by visionary architect Ray Kappe, the home is one of his earliest designs, showcasing his innovative use of light, open space, and connection to the environment—ideas that would shape his celebrated career and influence generations of architects through his founding role at SCI-Arc.

 Our Position